jenci2114/csc413-project/README.md

-# Single Image Textual Inversion Made Easy
+# An Image is Worth One Sentence

-Coming soon
+CSC413 Project